Rod Zimmer

-Rod A. A. Zimmer (December 19, 1942 – June 7, 2016) was a Canadian senator, businessman, and philanthropist.
+Rodney Anthony Allan Zimmer (19 December 1942 – 7 June 2016) was a Canadian senator, businessman, and philanthropist.
 He was also a significant fundraiser for the Liberal Party of Canada.
-He resigned suddenly from the Senate due to ill health on August 2, 2013.
+He resigned suddenly from the Senate due to ill health on 2 August 2013.

 Early life

 Born in Kuroki, Saskatchewan, he received a Bachelor of Commerce degree from the University of Saskatchewan in 1973.

 Business career

 From 1979 to 1983, he was Vice President of Corporate Communications for CanWest Capital Corporation.
 He was then Director of Marketing and Communications for the Manitoba Lotteries Foundation (1985–1993).
 From 1989 to 1991, he was president of the Royal Winnipeg Ballet and from 1981 to 1993 he was a member of the board of directors for the Winnipeg Blue Bombers.
 He served as Vice President for the Festivals for the Pan American Games Society Inc. from 1995 to 1998.
 Before being appointed to the Senate, he was the President of The Gatehouse Corporation, a position he has held since 1993.